Tony Deakin MCSP

 Associate Massage Therapist

 Dave's passion for sport inspired his change of career to Sports Therapy.
 Prior to that he'd spent seven years at local firm, Casepak Recycling, as Production Manager of the facility based in Enderby, and had prevoiously worked for the Royal Bank of Scotland.
 It was after many years of playing for local clubs including Kirby Muxloe Football Club and Kirby's Cricket Club, along with playing golf and a passion for running (three marathons to date!) that Dave decided to retrain, hoping to pass on his experience in sport to others.
-After studying in Loughborough, Dave gained a Level 3 qualification in Sports Massage Therapy, from the VTCT in 2018.
+After studying in Loughborough, Dave gained a Level 3 followed by a Level 4 qualification in Sports Massage Therapy from the VTCT.
 Dave continues to study sports therapy and develop his career, in a bid to push forward within the Sports Therapy industry.
 He hopes to provide a valuable service to the local community as a Massage Therapist.

 Curent hobbies include running, cycling, golf and spending time with his children.
 He has recently taken up training for a triathlon, and upcoming races include the Great North Run in September, and a Leicester to Norfolk Bike ride in August.